Shimon Axel Wahnish: Diplomatic career

 Milei nominated Wahnish to be Argentina's ambassador to Israel on December 11, 2023.

 During his confirmation in the Argentine Senate, Wahnish faced accusations of dual loyalty from National Senator Lucía Corpacci, whose comments were condemned by the Delegación de Asociaciones Israelitas Argentinas (DAIA).
 On March 27, Argentine Foreign Minister Diana Mondino convinced National Senator Martín Lousteau to sign off on Wahnish's confirmation after Mondino assured the lawmaker that Milei's pledge to move the Argentine embassy to Jerusalem would not threaten Argentina's claim to the Falkland Islands, moving Wahnish's nomination forward.
 Wahnish's nomination unanimously passed the Senate on April 18, 2024.

 Upon his confirmation, Wahnish became the first rabbi to serve as an ambassador to Israel.
 The role of Argentine ambassador to Israel had been vacant since April 2022 since Sergio Urribarri was convicted of corruption and resigned from the position.

 In June 2025, Wahnish became the first person to announce the Isaac Accords, which is a diplomatic, economic, and cultural initiative aimed at strengthening cooperation between Israel and Latin American countries.
+The Isaac Accords were officialized during Javier Milei state visit to Israel in April 2026.